-The government of Abilene, Kansas requires most people who own real property to pay taxes on its value.
-"Real property" refers to land and buildings, as well as anything else which is permanently attached to a piece of land, including trees, oil, groundwater, minerals, and the like.
+The law of Abilene, Texas says that everyone who owns real property has to pay taxes on it.
+The term "real property" refers to land and buildings, as well as anything attached to the land, like trees and natural resources.

-How Property Tax is Calculated in Abilene, Kansas
+How Property Tax is Calculated in Abilene, Texas

 In some ways, value is a subjective thing.
 For example, the home in which you grew up is probably worth far more to you than its market value.
 To get around this, the government uses nothing but objective factors in determining how much a piece of real property is worth.

-How A Abilene, Kansas Property Tax Attorney Can Help.
+How A Abilene, Texas Property Tax Attorney Can Help.